 George Floyd’s death was a tipping point for many.
 It forced us to reckon with America’s deep roots of racism and to ask what justice and understanding might look like in the face of tragedy.
 What happened to him — and countless other Black men and women — ripped open a wound in our collective consciousness that had never been adequately addressed.
 As a firm we knew we had a responsibility to address this, but deciding what was appropriate, respectful, and impactful would take the input of some of the best minds of the firm.

-Thankfully, we could draw on the expertise of leaders in the inclusion & diversity (I&D) space — people like Regan Hall, our inclusion and diversity leader; Rich Antonini, the chair of our Inclusion & Diversity Council; and Ashley Parker-Ozier, our inclusion and diversity consultant.
+Thankfully, we could draw on the expertise of leaders in the Diversity, Equity, and Inclusion (DEI) space — people like Hawzien Gebremedhin, our DEI leader; Lou Longo, the chair of our DEI Council; and Ashley Parker-Ozier, our DEI consultant.

-Ashley is the newest member of our I&D team.
-Prior to Ashley’s move from PM Group Benefit Advisors, Regan, Rich, and our management team had been focusing on a firmwide strategy.
+Ashley is the newest member of our DEI team.
+Prior to Ashley’s move from PM Group Benefit Advisors, our DEI team and our management team had been focusing on a firmwide strategy.
 They were making progress but knew that — to really effect change at the firm — they’d need more resources.
-Ashley, who’d participated in an operations fellowship with the Inclusion and Diversity Council in 2019, was the obvious — and most qualified — choice, and she joined the I&D team in January 2020.
+Ashley, who’d participated in an operations fellowship with the Diversity, Equity, and Inclusion Council in 2019, was the obvious — and most qualified — choice, and she joined the DEI team in January 2020.

 Hitting the ground running

 With the social unrest of 2020, Ashley didn’t have time to ease into her new position.
 Staff were clamoring to hear if the DEI team and the firm were going to respond and curious about what that would look like.

 “The past year was a critical moment for our country,” Ashley said.
 “Many businesses and individuals were thinking about issues of race and systemic racism in different ways.
 There was a lot of work to do.”